Real Writing Year 3 - Unit 16

 Tier three words: algorithm, analytical, calculate, computer, logic, program, programmer, mathematician, reasoning

-Year 3 spellings: build, early, famous, possible, woman, women
+Year 3 / 4 statutory spelling words: build, early, famous, possible, woman, women